udoprog/musli/README.md

 as [`bincode`] while [`musli-wire`] is comparable in size to something like [`protobuf`].
 All formats are primarily byte-oriented, but some might perform [bit packing] if the benefits are obvious.

+[^json]: This is strictly not a binary serialization, but it was implemented as a litmus test to ensure that Müsli has the necessary framework features to support it.
+Luckily, the implementation is also quite good!

 <br>